top of page

 Learning a new skill is usually not as easy of a task as you’d think, especially for autistic and neurodivergent children.
 Before they’re ready for your support in learning, they need to have two other key needs met - regulation and connection.

+Jessie Ginsburg (The Sensory SLP) provided a great analogy of how regulation, communication and learning are like a staircase and regulation is the foundation for all growth.
 Think of it like this.
 Your child has multiple candy bowls - a communication bowl, a cognition bowl, a regulation bowl, a connection bowl.
 If they are struggling with regulating their emotions, then all their candy will be in the regulation bowl.
 If they are struggling with not feeling connected, then all their candy will be in the connection bowl.
 And, that means there’s nothing available for the communication or cognition bowls.
 However, once the emotions are regulated and a solid feeling of connection is established, the communication bowl and cognition bowl can be put to use.

 Regulate